Light Tank M24 Chaffee at the Patton Museum of Cavalry and Armor.

 Light Tank M24 Chaffee.

-The periscope M16 is shown from the rear on the left, and the front of the periscope M10P is seen on the right.
+The periscope M16 is shown from the rear on the left, and the front of the periscope M10P is seen in the center image.
 Both periscopes had a 1x magnification window with a 42°10' horizontal and 8°10' vertical field of view with a reticle pattern for observation as well as a 6x telescope with a 10°20' field of view with a reticle pattern for distant targets.
 The periscope M4A1 with 1.44x telescope M38A1, M38A2, or M77G could also be installed in the gunner's periscope mount M66 with an adapter.
-(Picture from TM 9-729 Light Tank M24.)

-The telescope M83F is seen dismounted at the top, and the telescope M71K is installed in the telescope mount M65 at the bottom.
+On the right, the telescope M83F is seen dismounted at the top, and the telescope M71K is installed in the telescope mount M65 at the bottom.
 The M71K used 5x magnification with a 13° field of view, while the M83F could use 4x or 8x magnification, with a 7°40' field of view at the lower power and a 4°15' field of view at the higher magnification.
 (Picture from TM 9-729 Light Tank M24.)

 Top